icedterminal/ffmpeg-installer/README.md

 - Installs and uninstalls cleanly.
 Just like manually upacking, this leaves no traces.
 - Automatically adds `ffmpeg` to PATH.
 No need to add this yourself.
 - Fast and simple.
-- Can be used for mass deployment to streamline software installation.
+- Can be used for mass deployment to streamline software installation via scripting. `> ffmpeg_installer.msi /q`

 Installer versioning is in format: MAJOR.MINOR.BUILD.YearMonthDay (EX: 4.4.0.20210809).